-The American Diabetes Association (ADA) mission is to prevent and cure diabetes and to improve the lives of all people affected by diabetes.
-The ADA’s grant program offers project-based funding in a variety of award categories: Research, Development, Training, Collaborative Co-Support and Targeted Request for Applications.
+The American Diabetes Association's (ADA) mission is to prevent and cure diabetes and improve the lives of all people affected by diabetes.
+The ADA’s grant program offers project-based funding in a variety of award categories: research, development, training, collaborative co-support, and targeted request for applications.

-The Arthritis Foundation mission is to improve lives through leadership in the prevention, control and cure of arthritis and related diseases.
-The Arthritis Foundation has funded more than $470 million in science grants.
-The Arthritis Foundation continues to mobilize public and private funding for science that guides and accelerates progress toward the prevention and cure of arthritis.
+The Arthritis Foundation's mission is to improve lives through leadership in the prevention, control, and cure of arthritis and related diseases.
+The Arthritis Foundation has funded more than $470 million in science grants and continues to mobilize public and private funding for science that guides and accelerates progress toward the prevention and cure of arthritis.

 Arthritis National Research Foundation

-The Arthritis National Research Foundation provides a variety of grants opportunities to arthritis research scientists.
-Researchers working on arthritis and related autoimmune diseases including but not limited to: osteoarthritis, rheumatoid arthritis, juvenile arthritis, lupus, psoriatic arthritis, gout, scleroderma, fibromyalgia and others can receive funding for their project.
+The Arthritis National Research Foundation provides a variety of grant opportunities to arthritis research scientists.
+Researchers working on arthritis and related autoimmune diseases including but not limited to: osteoarthritis, rheumatoid arthritis, juvenile arthritis, lupus, psoriatic arthritis, gout, scleroderma, fibromyalgia, and others can receive funding for their project.

 Crohn's and Colitis Foundation

-The Crohn's & Colitis Foundation of America (CCFA) is a leading supporter and funder of medical research in Crohn's disease and ulcerative colitis—collectively known as inflammatory bowel diseases (IBD).
-The CCFA invest their dollars wisely, funding the best IBD research anywhere in the world and implementing a peer-review process that insures that only the most promising and relevant grant applications are funded.
+The Crohn's and Colitis Foundation of America (CCFA) is a leading supporter and funder of medical research in Crohn's disease and ulcerative colitis - collectively known as inflammatory bowel diseases (IBD).
+The CCFA invests their dollars wisely, funding the best IBD research anywhere in the world and implementing a peer-review process that insures that only the most promising and relevant grant applications are funded.